basho/basho_docs/source/riak/cookbooks/Riak-Search---Indexing-and-Querying-Riak-KV-Data.md

     -d '{"props":{"search_extractor":{"mod":"my_extractor", "fun":"extract", "arg":"my_arg"}}}'
 ```

-An extractor should export a function @extract@ which takes two arguments.
+An extractor should export a function `extract` which takes two arguments.
 The first is the Riak object to index.
-The second is the static argument specified in the @search_extractor@ property value or @undefined@ if none is given.
+The second is the static argument specified in the `search_extractor` property value or `undefined` if none is given.
 The function should return a list of 2-tuples which represent field-name/value pairs.
 Both the field-name and value should be of type binary.

 ```erlang
 [